The Payroll Data Blind Spot in Financial Reporting

 ADP Workforce Now offers several avenues for integration, each with its own set of considerations for mid-market financial teams.
 Understanding these options is key to designing an efficient data flow.

-A common approach involves utilizing ADP’s General Ledger Interface (GLI) to generate formatted export files containing payroll journal entry data.
+A common approach involves utilizing ADP's General Ledger Interface (GLI) to generate formatted export files containing payroll journal entry data.
 These files can then be manually uploaded or scripted for import into the financial system.
-While relatively straightforward, this method introduces potential delays and manual touchpoints.
-Optimizing GLI requires careful configuration of the file layout and mapping within ADP to align with the financial system’s import requirements and chart of accounts structure.
+This method, though relatively straightforward, introduces potential delays and manual touchpoints.
+Optimizing GLI requires careful configuration of the file layout and mapping within ADP to align with the financial system's import requirements and chart of accounts structure.
 Ensuring data validation occurs during the import process is crucial.
+(We’ve all seen what happens when that step is missed).

 Key Data Points for Enhanced Reporting